HugoMatilla/Android-Design-System-and-Theming-Colors/README.md

 ```

 ## 8.2.
 Dark Theme
-Dark Theme is a big topic that will be fit best in a different post.
+Dark Theme is a big topic that will fit best in a different post.
 But to give it a try in your app you can do these simple steps:

 * First create a file in `res/values-night` and call it `theme.xml`
 * Secondly, create a theme with the same name as your primary theme name (the one you set in the manifest).
 You can simply copy and paste it.